Disease: Parkinson's disease

 The primary objective is to evaluate whether the tested compounds can delay the progression of PD.

-Primary endpoint: The between-group (NR vs. placebo) difference of the change in motor severity, measured by MDS-UPDRS part III, between baseline and end of study (week 52).
+Primary endpoint: The between-group (NR vs. placebo) difference of the change in motor severity, measured by MDS-UPDRS total score (sum of parts I, II, and III) between baseline and end of study (week 52).

 Participating centres